Our Policy on Curriculum Design

-There is a need in Asia, to develop human potential creating individuals who can play a leading role in their region and the world in the future, based on wide perspectives and high professionalism with specialized knowledge, finding priority issues and possessing the motivation and capacity to think of solutions and take actions for a better future.
+There is a need in Asia, to develop human potential creating individuals who can play a leading role in their region and the world in the future, based on wide perspectives and high professionalism with specialized knowledge, finding priority issues and possessing the motivation and capacity to think of solutions and take action for a better future.

 In order to nurture such a professional human resources, the IATSSS Forum places an emphasis on a curriculum that helps obtain the following 5 capacities, providing a platform of “Thinking and Learning Together”.